LoRaMesher/LoRaMesher/UPDATES.md

 - LM_REDUCED_FACTOR_HOP_COUNT: This parameter will be used to reduce the metric value with each iteration.
 The default value is 0.97.
 This value can be changed in the LoRaMesher.h file.

 - LM_MAX_METRIC is the maximum metric value that the packet can have.
 The default value is 255.
 Which will be the maximum size of an uint8_t.
-This value CANNOT be changed.
+This value CANNOT be changed since the metric is an uint8_t.

 #### Implementation of the new routing table protocol.